 The new cables will be installed within the old Meadowbank Railway Bridge, a popular pedestrian/cyclist bridge.
-While the planned method would not cause any permanent changes to the bridge; it will be necessary to close the bridge for a week during construction.
+The planned method will not cause any permanent changes to the bridge.
+After community engagement on bridge usage and further project planning, the bridge can now remain open during construction.

 Almost 600 people completed the survey which ran between 8 - 28 September 2015 and then, as requested, was extended for one week.